-In NXPowerLite for File Servers v7.1.4, it is now possible to optimize more than one file at a time.
-By default, NXPowerLite for File Servers will run two optimizers in parallel.
-However, you may wish to change this setting.
+By default, NXPowerLite for File Servers will run two optimizers in parallel meaning it is capable of compressing two files at the same time.
+However, you may wish to increase this setting to speed up the compression cycle or decrease it to reduce system resources being used.
 This article shows you how you can do this, both for evaluation and optimization runs.

 This requires version 7.1.4 or later.
-If you have an earlier version please click here to download the latest version.
+If you have an earlier version please click here to download an appropriate version.

 Changing the number of concurrent optimizers